2019 Speaker of the United States House of Representatives election: Election of the speaker

 Jason Crow of Colorado and Max Rose of New York voted for Tammy Duckworth, who was not a member of the House at the time;

 Kathleen Rice of New York voted for Stacey Abrams, who was not a member of the House at the time;

 Anthony Brindisi of New York voted for Joe Biden, who was not a member of the House at the time;

 Kurt Schrader of Oregon voted for Marcia Fudge;

 Conor Lamb of Pennsylvania voted for Joe Kennedy III;

 Ron Kind of Wisconsin voted for John Lewis;

 Justin Amash of Michigan voted for Thomas Massie;

 Ben McAdams of Utah voted for Stephanie Murphy.

-Additionally, three representatives answered present when their name was called:
+Additionally, three Democrats answered present when their name was called:

 Jim Cooper of Tennessee; Elissa Slotkin of Michigan; and Jeff Van Drew of New Jersey.